 As stated above, the exams will be in the same format as in 2015 and candidates will still have to meet the same standards (C1 for non-English, and C2 for English on the CEFR scale).
 As before, the exams will be entirely oral and will reflect the way guides need to use language skills in their day-to-day activities.
 These standards are deliberately very high (equivalent to university proficiency levels), reflecting the need for guides to be fluent in their chosen languages.

-The language examination workshops are now open for registration and are scheduled for Wednesday 26th June 2019, at Richmond and Hillcroft Adult and Community College (Richmond campus).
+The 2019 language examination workshops took place on Wednesday 26th June 2019, at Richmond and Hillcroft Adult and Community College (Richmond campus).

 The workshops aim to give prospective candidates an understanding of the standards required, the marking criteria, and what to expect in the actual examination, as well as an opportunity to practise.

 Registration for the 2019 language examinations is now open.

 The language examinations will take place in London on week commencing 11th November 2019, additional days may be added to accommodate application numbers exceeding expectation.
 The precise schedule and location are still being finalised and will depend on the number of candidates.
 All arrangements are handled by the IoLET, although they naturally provide us with details of the candidates and their eventual results.
 The IoLET administer the exams, communicate results and handle any queries/appeals in accordance with their own procedures.